uhasker/getting-things-done-in-next-js/src/chapter4/02-react-state.md

 ### When to use State

-There is a common theme regaring state in React - a lot of beginners _heavily overuse_ it.
+There is a common theme regarding state in React - a lot of beginners _heavily overuse_ it.
 This is usually because they misunderstand the purpose of state and what it actually does.

 Before we give specific examples of when to use and when not to use state, we want to reiterate two things we already discussed: